 His wife was a sickly girl who had given herself up to Hector before he was to leave for France.
 It was my parent’s side of the agreement that he marry if he chose to join the army and Gwyneth Nott was a suitable wife, if nothing else, and utterly useless at anything, despite her sweetness of nature.
 Pretty, yes, but many said that she would have been a Squib if not for her father's power in the Ministry.
 I'd never seen her even light a candle.

 "It takes too much energy, wouldn't you agree, Helen?
 Getting out the wand, then remembering the spell, then trying to make it work..."

 She sighed.
 "Hardly.
 I'll just have house elves to do it for me."

 Gwyneth wasted away in an appropriate manner three months after the owl arrived.
 It started with fainting spells and dramatic illnesses, then a loss of appetite and disinterest in anything, even her infant son.

 "Take him to play, Helen.
 I'm too tired."

 "You should get some fresh air.
 It'd do you good."

 Or for life in general.
 She died in late summer, leaving her son an orphan.
-She had worried too much about being a young widow in a world sadly lacking in suitable young men, forgetting that the boy even existed.
+She had worried too much about her failing health to remember that the boy even existed.

-It was September.
-The War still raged, seeming to have no end to its madness.
+It was September of 1918.
+The War continued, seeming to have no end to its madness.
 Not that I ever troubled myself about it.
 Self-absorbed in my accomplishments, I avoided society, pleased to remain the untouchable Helen Black.
 The one all the young wizards must have wanted, the ideal pureblooded witch, not that I ever heard from them.
 The world could do what it pleased, I was happy enough with my music and my painting.